Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 What is a "day?"

-The usual answer to that is let the word day in Genesis chapter one be any long period of time.
+The usual answer to that question is let the word ‘day’ in Genesis chapter one be any long period of time.
 Bend the Bible to match the science.
-Fortunately, the Talmud in Hagigah (12A), Rashi there and Nahmanides (Gen. 1:3) all tell us that the word day means 24 hours.
-But the commentary continues in Exodus and Leviticus, that the days are 24 hours each (not relating to sunrise and sunset, merely sets of 24 hours).
-There are six of them, and the duration is not longer than the six days of a work week, BUT contain all the ages of the world.
+Fortunately, the Talmud in Hagigah (12A), Rashi there and Nahmanides (Gen. 1:3) all tell us that the word day means 24 hours, not sunrise and sun set.
+The sun is not mentioned till day four and these commentaries all relate to all six days, right from day one.
+But the commentary continues in Exodus and Leviticus, that the days are 24 hours each (again, not relating to sunrise and sunset, merely sets of 24 hours).
+There are six of them, and the duration is not longer than the six days of a work week, BUT they contain all the ages of the world.
 How can six 24 hour days contain all the ages of the world?

 That is Einstein and gravity and velocity.
 But there is a third aspect of the universe that changes the perception of time, Not gravity and not velocity.
 That is the stretching of space.
 The universe started as a minuscule speck, perhaps not larger that a grain of mustard and stretched out from there.
 Space actually stretches.
 The effect of the stretching of space produces the effect that when observing an event that took place far from our galaxy, as the light from that event travels through space and the sequence of events travels through space, the information is actually stretched out.
 (In The Science of God I give the logic in detail in simple easy to understand terms.)